Coral I & Coral II

 Coral I & Coral II Review

 AdventureSmith Explorations’ Coral I & Coral II review includes a detailed description of the small ships including deck plans and a photo gallery.
 Our Galapagos experts have been aboard the Coral I & Coral II firsthand.
-Please read our Coral I & Coral II review below then contact our small ship cruise experts to compare the Coral I & Coral II with other small cruise ships, yachts and catamarans offering Galapagos cruises and private Galapagos yacht charters.
+Please read our Coral I & Coral II review below then contact our small ship cruise experts to compare the Coral I & Coral II with other Galapagos cruise ships offering Galapagos cruises and private Galapagos yacht charters.

 Common Areas Aboard Coral I & Coral II